mh-gg/Q3-to-QL-map-convertor/README.md

-# Q3 to QL map convertor
+# Q3 to QL map converter
 #
 ### This is the order to convert maps...